tj/pomo/README.md

 With Pomo you can add, remove, list, view, and start timing tasks all via the command-line with a simple, slick interface.
-You are reminded of the remaining time on a task via Growl.
+You are reminded of the remaining time on a task via Notification Center, Growl, libnotify, or Quicksilver.
 These notifications appear half-way, at the 5 minute point, and when the task duration has expired.

 ## Installation